deivgin/purescript/slides.md

 ## Table of contents

 1. Introductions
+2. Project overview
+3. Server
+4. Client
+5. Conclusions
+6. Q&A

 ---

 ## Structure of the presentation

-- This presentation will try to provide a quick overview of utilizing PureScript as a functional programming language for creating Web applications.
+- This presentation will try to provide a quick overview of we can utilizing PureScript as a functional programming language for creating Web applications.
 - The presentation will go through the project solutions and along the way try to explain interesting concepts and ways that PureScript can be used for web development.
-- Disclaimer: This code is by far not the best or the only way to use this technology, but we can learn some interesting things from it.
-Also this is a high level overview, just skimming the surface of PureScript and functional programming.
+- Disclaimer: This code is by far not the best or the only way to use this technology, but we can learn some interesting things from it.xw

 ---

 ## Introduction

+- PureScript is a strong-typed functional programming language that compiles to JavaScript.
+- Created in 2013 it brings the power of functional programming to the web.
+- PureScript can be slowly integrated to any JavaScript based codebase, at it is able to use all JavaScript code.

 ---